matuteiglesias/journal/content/Business/2025-01-12_Compiled_Immigration_and_Academic_Documentation_Gu.md

 **🕒 16:10–17:20**
 **🏷️ Labels**: Documentation, Immigration, Academic, Diploma, Brazil, Phd
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to compile and clarify documentation requirements for working in Brazil as an Argentine citizen, and to manage academic documentation processes related to diplomas and certifications.
+The session aimed to compile and clarify [[documentation]] requirements for working in Brazil as an Argentine citizen, and to manage academic [[documentation]] processes related to diplomas and certifications.

 ### Key Activities
-- Reviewed requirements for Argentine citizens to work in Brazil, including visa and necessary documentation.
+- Reviewed requirements for Argentine citizens to work in Brazil, including visa and necessary [[documentation]].
 - Provided a checklist for tourists seeking employment in Brazil, detailing required documents such as passports and academic certificates.
 - Discussed steps to validate a university degree from UBA for use domestically and internationally.
 - Explored the interpretation of Base64 encoded strings from QR codes and their potential cryptographic uses.